 State the internal audit's progress against plans, significant issues, significant findings and examination trends.

-Progress Against Plans On-going

-Issues 5 No significant issues that would put the Company

-issues at major risk.
+Progress Against Plans On-going Issues 5 No significant issues that would put the Company at major risk.
+Findings 6 No significant findings that would put the Company at major risk.
+Examination Trends No significant examination trends were noted.